quiode/DARCH/README.md

 # Introduction

 This repository is meant to easly setup a new Computer with my personal settings.
 It is meant to first cleanly install the [OS](https://anarchyinstaller.gitlab.io/) and then directely run the script.
 It is meant to just cleanly install Arch Linux and then run the script.
-The script then install the needed packages.
+The script then installs the needed packages.

 Versioning is done with a [version file](version.txt).
 The lines work as this: